-In conformity with Section 161 of the German Stock Corporation Act (AktG), the Executive Board and Supervisory Board of Viscom AG declare that the recommendations by the Government Commission on the German Corporate Governance Code have been and are being complied with.
-The declaration has been made permanently available to the public on the company's website.
+In conformity with section 161 of the German Stock Corporation Act (AktG), the Executive Board and Supervisory Board of Viscom AG declare that, in principle, the recommendations by the Government Commission on the German Corporate Governance Code have been and are being complied with.
+The statement has been made permanently available to the public on the company's website.
 The following recommendations have not been and will not be followed:

-1. The Company has decided to exclude deductibles from its liability insurance (D&O insurance) for the Supervisory Board (Code Section 3.8).
+1. The company has decided to exclude deductibles from its liability insurance (D&O insurance) for the Supervisory Board (Code section 3.8).

-The Company has complied with the legal requirement to implement a deductible for Executive Board members pursuant to Section 93 paragraph 2 sentence 3 of the German Stock Corporation Act (AktG) in conjunction with Section 23 paragraph 1 sentence 1 of the Introductory Act to the German Stock Corporation Act (EGAktG) effective 1 July 2010, but continues to refrain from implementing a corresponding deductible for the Supervisory Board as well.
-In the Company's view, the nature of the Supervisory Board mandate, which is also emphasised by differences in remuneration, makes it seem reasonable to differentiate between the Executive Board and Supervisory Board.
+The company has complied with the legal requirement to implement a deductible for Executive Board members pursuant to section 93 (2) sentence 3 of the German Stock Corporation Act (AktG) in conjunction with section 23 (1) sentence 1 of the Introductory Act to the German Stock Corporation Act (EGAktG) effective 1 July 2010, but continues to refrain from implementing a corresponding deductible for the Supervisory Board as well.
+In the company's view, the nature of the Supervisory Board mandate, which is also emphasised by differences in remuneration, makes it seem reasonable to differentiate between the Executive Board and Supervisory Board.
 Extending the D&O insurance deductible to members of the Viscom AG Supervisory Board therefore did not appear appropriate.
-Furthermore, a deductible for intentional infringement of obligations does not come into question and a deductible in cases of negligence in other countries is rather uncommon to date.
-There was and is, therefore, the concern that the agreement of a deductible may present an obstacle in the future with regard to the search for appropriate Supervisory Board candidates that also have international experience.
+Furthermore, a deductible for intentional infringement of obligations does not come into question and a deductible in cases of negligence in other countries has been rather uncommon to date.
+There was and is, therefore, the concern that the agreement of a deductible may present an obstacle in the future with regard to the search for appropriate Supervisory Board candidates who also have international experience.

-2. The Company has no Chairman or Speaker of the Executive Board (Code Section 4.2.1).
+2. The company has no Chairperson or Speaker of the Executive Board (Code section 4.2.1).

-Taking into account the number of Executive Board members, the Executive Board and the Supervisory

-Board are consequently of the opinion that, on a board with only three members, a Chairman or a Speaker is not required.
-In addition, the law for stock corporations is based on a principle of consensus, i. e. on a collegial rather than a hierarchal Executive Board.
-A strong principle of consensus has prevailed within the Executive Board (and previously within the executive) since the Company was founded.
-All significant decisions are made together by the entire Executive Board.
+Taking into account the number of Executive Board members, the Executive Board and the Supervisory Board are consequently of the opinion that, on a board with only three members, a Chairperson or a Speaker is not required.
+In addition, the law for stock corporations is based on a principle of consensus, i.e. on a collegial rather than a hierarchical Executive Board.
+A strong principle of consensus has prevailed within the Executive Board (and previously within the management) since the company was founded.
+All significant decisions are made together by the full Executive Board at all times.

-3. The service contracts with the members of the Executive Board of Viscom AG provide for no payment caps on severance compensation in the case of early termination of the Executive Board mandate (Code Section 4.2.3).
+3. The employment contracts with the members of the Executive Board of Viscom AG provide for no payment caps on severance compensation in the case of early termination of the Executive Board mandate (Code section 4.2.3).